Introduction

 Simple setup

-You add two DNS records at your domain provider: one for verification (TXT) and one for routing (A for root domains, CNAME for subdomains).
-We show you exactly what to add and give you copy buttons so you don’t mistype.
+Add two DNS records at your domain provider: one for verification (TXT) and one for routing (A for root domains, CNAME for subdomains).
+We show you exactly what to add with copy buttons so you don't mistype.

 Automatic verification

 After you add the records, we check every few seconds.
-You don’t have to keep clicking “Verify.”
-Leave the Custom Domains modal open, and we’ll tell you as soon as everything is set up correctly.
+You don't have to keep clicking Verify — leave the Custom Domains modal open and we'll tell you as soon as everything is confirmed.

 SSL included